A/B Test

 During server-side testing, your web server shows visitors different versions of the page and changes them on the server before they are sent to the visitor’s browser.
 No changes are made to the page in the browser.

-For example, you can send 50% of your visitors to variant A and 50% to variant B. Then you analyze the performance of each page variant to determine whether variant A or variant B is more effective in terms of a specific goal.
+For example, you can send 50% of your visitors to variant A and 50% to variant B. You then analyse the performance of each page variant to determine whether variant A or variant B is more effective in terms of a specific goal.
 The specific goals can be very different, such as signing up for an email newsletter, clicking on a link or making a purchase.

 You can also test in the following ways: